 Cats can reach a length of 1 foot, 6 inches on average.

-Cats reach running speeds up to 30 miles per hour.
+Some species of cats can achieve running speeds up to 30 miles per hour.

 Cats are the second most popular domestic pet in the world.

 A female cat is called a queen or molly.